-On top of that, both VPNs support SOCKS5 proxies which require an extra authentication instead of just encryption.
+On top of that, NordVPN and PIA support SOCKS5 proxies which require an extra authentication instead of just encryption.
 These proxies also tend to provide better speeds.

 Lastly, since PIA is a US-based service, they are obliged to follow a strict Digital Millennium Copyright Act (DMCA) policy.
 This may not be the best thing if you’re a major torrenting fan.
 NordVPN, however, is based in Panama and is therefore not as vulnerable to DMCA notices.

 5. NordVPN vs PIA – Which is more user-friendly?